falon/ds-repltest/README.md

 Every instance has one or more **root DN**, corresponding to a database on the Directory Server.
 For every root DN you have to specify one or more supplier hosts.

-For every supplier we provide the following keys:
+For every suffix supplier we provide the following keys:
 - port: the LDAP port.
 - protocol: interface to ldap server (at the moment only 'ldap' is supported).
 - bind: the bind DN with write access to the rootDN.